 3.1.8 G The Principles will not apply to the extent that they purport to impose an obligation which is inconsistent with the Payment Services Directive or the Electronic Money Directive.
-For example, there may be circumstances in which Principle 6 may be limited by the harmonised conduct of business obligations applied by the Payment Services Directive and Electronic Money Directive to credit institutions and e-money issuers (see Parts 5 and 6 of the Payment Services Regulations and Part 5 of the Electronic Money Regulations).
+For example, there may be circumstances in which Principle 6 may be limited by the harmonised conduct of business obligations applied by the Payment Services Directive and Electronic Money Directive to credit institutions and e-money issuers (see Parts 5 and 6 of the Payment Services Regulations).